 "Optimal for smaller hotel rooms or for when you want the device to sit on the nightstand by the bed."

-Best for Road Tripping: Innogear USB Essential Oil Humidifier at Amazon
+Best for Road Trips: Innogear USB Essential Oil Humidifier at Amazon

 "Works just as admirably bed-side as it does when you’re behind the wheel."